ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 Thanks to Nvidia for sponsoring this Docking Server package and this tutorial!

 TODO: docking in action video compliation
+TODO: link to nova_carter_docking when I mention it + its files

 Requirements
 ============